habarcs/TeamBananaBread/README.md

 Machine learning class project at Unitn.

 ## Project
 The models are described in the models directory, each model is its own python file.
-Common functionality can be extracted to a separate file or to `models/__init__.py`
+Common functionality can be extracted to a separate file or to `models/__init__.py`.
+The two models we built is an architecture based on ResNet with multiple classifiers found in `models/multclassifiers1.py`, the other is SWIN with background suppression inspired by HERBS found in the `models/HERBS.py` file

 The requirements.txt file contains all the dependencies of the project.